t1b4n3/TibaneC2/docs/Communication Channels.md

 }
 ```

-Options for x are  `list-tasks, response-task, new-task`
+Options for x are  `list-tasks, response-task, new-task`, `update-task` (will update only if the task is not completed)

 If x is list-tasks
 No json is added and the json is send

 response will be

 if x is new_task
 ```json